planet11/GodotProject1/README.md

 # GodotProject1
-Jump boy game, PC and android
+Jump boy game for PC and android.
 This is the finished game JumpBoy.
 I made this game using gdscript in the 'Godot' game engine.